 Skip to contents

-This function wraps around a few functions from cowplot and magick to add a logo (or other annotation) to the bottom of a ggplot plot, an otherwise tedious and easy to forget process.
+This function wraps around a few functions from patchwork and magick to add a logo (or other annotation) to the bottom of a ggplot plot, an otherwise tedious and easy to forget process.
 It's meant to be flexible in the types of objects it can place; as a result, it's less flexible in their placement and customization.
 For more specific needs, the source of this function should be easy to build upon.
+Previously it used cowplot, but that package is a bit too buggy.

 Usage